 Leica M Typ 240 vs Nikon D610

 The Leica M (Typ 240) and the Nikon D610 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and October 2013.
-The M Typ 240 is a rangefinder-style mirrorless camera, while the D610 is a DSLR.
+The M Typ 240 is a rangefinder-focusing mirrorless camera, while the D610 is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Nikon provides 24.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.